stephengladney/converter/README.md

 ## Helpful tips

-- All methods that return numerical values can accept `{decimals: n}` as a parameter in the last method of the chain, where n is the number of decimals places.<br><br>
+- All methods that return numerical values can accept `{float: n}` as a parameter in the last method of the chain, where n is the number of float places.<br><br>
   _Example:_

 ```typescript